Universality of multiplicity distribution in proton-proton and electron-positron collisions: Leading protons

 \section{Leading protons}

-The problem of multiplicity distribution is naturally more complicated than the mean number of particles.
-To proceed we need to specify the leading proton $x$ distribution.
-We choose the beta distribution
+The problem of multiplicity distribution is naturally more complicated than the mean number of particles; see, e.g., \cite{Basile:1984tc}.
+To proceed we need to specify the leading proton $x$ distribution.\footnote{In other words, we assume that the energy deposited into particle production fluctuates from event to event.} We choose the beta distribution

-It is supported by rather limited experimental results \cite {Chapman:1973kn,Basile:1983kb}, however it seems a natural first choice.
+It is supported by rather limited experimental evidence \cite {Chapman:1973kn,Basile:1983kb}; however, it seems a natural first choice.
+We note that our discussion is of qualitative character and certain refinements concerning Eq. (\ref{f_x}) are certainly possible.
 Having (\ref{f_x}) we obtain

-which is the average momentum taken by a leading proton.
+which is the average momentum fraction taken by a leading proton.

 Next we would like to clarify how $f(x)$ is related to Eq. (\ref{mean_1}).
-We obtain\footnote{ In Ref. \cite{Basile:1982we} it was found that $x$'s of two leading protons are uncorrelated.}
+We obtain\footnote{ In Ref. \cite{Basile:1982we} it was found that the $x$'s of two leading protons are uncorrelated.}

 Taking